About the Hackathon

 4. Eligibility of Participants

-Participation in the 2023 EU-EaP Civic Tech Acceleration Hackathon is open to citizens and CSOs from the EaP countries – Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
 Applications from grassroots activists and young IT professionals from across the region are encouraged.

 5. How to Apply